WCAG best practices - general (low-code)

 * using **a screen reader** – you can check how the attributes are read to the user.
 (Links to example screen readers are at the end of the documentation)

-* using a browser plugin, e.g. [WAVE Evaluation Tool](https://chromewebstore.google.com/detail/wave-evaluation-tool/jbbplnpkjmmeebjpijfedlgcdilocofh?hl=en-US\&utm_source=ext_sidebar)
+* using a browser extension, e.g. [WAVE Evaluation Tool](https://chromewebstore.google.com/detail/wave-evaluation-tool/jbbplnpkjmmeebjpijfedlgcdilocofh?hl=en-US\&utm_source=ext_sidebar)

 ### **Headings**